 I have been incorrectly charged for something, what do I do?

 If you dispute any charges on your battels it is best to take it up with the relevant department first, e.g. charged for late check out – contact Bursary, fined for late library book – contact Librarian.
 If your query is still not resolved, please email the Student Finance Officer.

 The JCR will invite you to donate to charitable events throughout the year.
 These items will appear on your battels as JCR Charity.
 If you need to query these charges, you need to do so with the JCR Treasurer.

 What are MCR Subs?

 An MCR Subscription charge is charged to every Graduate student annually for membership of the Middle Common Room.
 For more information please contact the MCR Treasurer.

 What do I do if I can’t pay my battels by the Deadline?

-If you are not able to make a payment deadline for any reason, please contact the Academic Finance Manager prior to the deadline.
+If you are not able to make a payment deadline for any reason, please contact the Student Finance Officer prior to the deadline.
 Arrangements can be made for late payments if they are notified in advance and you will avoid the late payment fee.

 Why have I been charged a late payment Fee of £20?

-If you have been charged a late payment fee it means that you have failed to settle your battels account, or advise the Academic Finance Manager that you are having trouble making payment, by the Payment Deadline despite numerous email reminders and a possible letter from the Treasurer/College Accountant.
+If you have been charged a late payment fee it means that you have failed to settle your battels account, or advise the Student Finance Officer that you are having trouble making payment, by the Payment Deadline despite numerous email reminders and a possible letter from the Treasurer/College Accountant.